moorebarrett-jodiann/form-validation/README.md

 A typical form validation checklist answers questions such as:

-1. Did the user filled in all required fields?
+1. Did the user fill in all required fields?
-2. Did the user entered a valid date or email?
+2. Did the user enter a valid date or email?
-3. Did the user entered text in a numeric field?
+3. Did the user enter text in a numeric field?

 Most often, the purpose of data validation is to ensure correct user input.